Application of Sharia by country: Tanzania

 Sharia is applicable to Muslims under the Judicature and Applications of Laws Act, empowering courts to apply Sharia to matters of succession in communities that generally follow Sharia in matters of personal status and inheritance.
 Unlike mainland Tanzania, Zanzibar retains Islamic courts.

 Togo

 It has a customary law system.

 Tunisia

-Tunisia has a long secular tradition with a legal system based on French civil law.
-The Law of Personal Status, considered a reference in secular family law across the Arab world, bans polygamy and extrajudicial divorce.
+Tunisia has a long secular tradition with a legal system that was enacted after French colonialism.
+The Law of Personal Status bans polygamy and extrajudicial divorce.
 Sharia courts were abolished in 1956.
-Secular inheritance laws are indirectly based on Islamic jurisprudence, with religion never being mentioned in the Code of Personal Status; these laws accord to women half the share of property due to men.
+Secular inheritance laws are indirectly based on Islamic jurisprudence, with religion never being mentioned in the Code of Personal Status.

 Uganda

 Article 129 (1) (d) of the constitution allows the parliament to establish by law "Qadhi’s courts for marriage, divorce, inheritance of property and guardianship".

 Americas

 Canada

 Sharia is explicitly banned in Quebec, Canada, upheld by a unanimous vote against it in 2005 by the National Assembly of Quebec, while the province of Ontario allows family law disputes to be arbitrated only under Ontario law.